SemMTM/pinterest-clone/README.md

 - Intuitive user interaction with a visual like toggle and real-time count updates.

 ### Comment
----

 #### What The Feature Does
 The Comment Section allows users to interact with posts by adding, editing, and deleting comments dynamically.
 It includes multiple interactive features, such as:
-- Real-time comment updates (new comments appear without page reloads)
+- Commenting on posts
 - Comment editing & deletion with instant UI updates
 - Animated pop-up modal for a smooth experience
 - Live comment counter that updates dynamically
-- "Time ago" display for each comment (e.g. "5 minutes ago")
+- "Time ago" display for each comment (e.g. "5 d")

 This creates a seamless and engaging user experience without unnecessary page reloads.